JordanMartinez/purescript-ecosystem-update/debrief.md

 `bash` scripts helped us automate a lot of this.
 We also made a mistake in the initial script, so we had to use a second one to fix issues done by the first one.

+### Getting approval for trivial changes is tedious, annoying, and feels like a bottleneck

+Piggybacking on the previous note, getting 2 core contributors approval for simple changes before we can merge is annoying, especially when the change is purely administrative:
+- updating all dependencies to `master`
+- updating CI to use a newer version of `v0.14.0`

 ### Too many breaking changes to do in one breaking PS release

 - getting `v0.14.0` out sooner became more important than adding another breaking change